IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 I have been thinking a lot about neural networks recently, so I decided why not make my own in J?
 The vast majority of neural network &mdash; and machine learning in general &mdash; code that I interact with is written in Python (by which I mean C or C++ with a Python frontend).

-This made me wonder about what it would be like in a language like J.
+This hides a lot of the implementational complexity to allow the end user to focus on the higher-level aspects of training one.

-However, theoretically a simple neural network shouldn&rsquo;t be too hard to implement manually.
+However, theoretically, a simple neural network shouldn&rsquo;t be too hard to implement manually.
-The majority of the operations are effectively matrix operations &mdash; a task J should be well-suited for.
+The majority of the operations are effectively array and matrix operations &mdash; a task J should be well-suited for.

 So why not do it?